rzhou1999/MALListsMergerPy/README.md

 etc.
 </pre>

-Algorithmically, MALListsMergerPy one borrows as closely as possible from the original, and should be functionally the same.
-MALListsMergerPy does not count shows that have not been rated.
+Algorithmically, MALListsMergerPy borrows as closely as possible from the original, and should be functionally the same, with the one exception that MALListsMergerPy does not count shows that have not been rated.